Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

     </div>
 </div>
 <div class="caption">
-    The MCI J4500 Motor Coach equipped with the Cummins X12 Diesel Engine.
+    The MCI J4500 Motor Coach is equipped with the Cummins X12 Diesel Engine.
 </div>

 The Cummins X12 in this application produces up to 455 HP and utilizes a 4-stroke compression-ignition cycle.
-I will perform the following analysis:
+To fully analyze its thermodynamics properties, I will:

 1.  **Calculate the Diesel Cycle efficiency, Power, and MEP of the X12 assuming room temperature intake conditions (intercooled).**
 2.  **Recalculate these values assuming 0°C (273 K) operating conditions, simulating winter driving (as is typical in the depths of Ithaca's winter).**